 1. Being smart doesn’t make you smart.
 Practice makes you smart.

 2. The best learning happens in an atmosphere of shared vulnerability.
 If you are afraid of sounding dumb, you won’t learn.

 4. “It is no use trying to be clever.
 We are all clever here.
 Just try to be kind; a little kind.”

 We then embarked on a series of SEGL’s classic low ropes course-style activities: trust falls (fully supervised, of course!), the Minefield, the Dream Reach, and the treacherous Spiderweb.
 In addition to accelerating our positive group dynamic, these activities are designed to help each student reflect on her/his leadership and collaboration skills: to provide a starting point from which to grow.

 After a short reflective discussion, the students had “choreientation” (an introduction to the Academic building chore program) and their first advisor meetings.
 (Each student meets with an advisor for one period a week to reflect on social dynamics, academic, and the inevitable transition home.)

 After dinner from District Taco (a local DC favorite), it was time to start our first academic session.
 Like many things in our first few days together, our first academic session is an SEGL tradition.
 Together we watched live CNN coverage of the September 11, 2001 attacks–a difficult thing even for these students, who have no memory of the day–this is the first SEGL year that has included some students born after 9/11–and then we reflected on the aftermath and meaning of those events.

 Our conversation afterwards was compelling, with intellectual repartee, heartfelt tears, and personal connections; every student participated at least once.
-The conversation was an promising start for a singular group of young leaders who are already building a
+The conversation was a promising start for a singular group of young leaders who are already building a meaningful semester.

 Tomorrow we chase after Skittles (more on that later this week) and classes began!